hartmannsyg/blog/source/_posts/2023/02-17-seccon-finals.md

 });
 ```

-In this part, why is used `JSON.stringify`?
+In this part, why is `JSON.stringify` used?
 Are there cases that `ctx.body` is not `string`?

 Yes.